Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-Our goal is to understand the prospects for solving the demixing problem~\eqref{eq:demix-obs} with a convex program of the form~\eqref{eq:demix-solve}.
-To that end, we use randomness to model the favorable case where the two structures have no interaction with each other.
-More precisely, we draw the matrix $\mtx{U}$ uniformly at random from the orthogonal group.
+Our goal is to understand the prospects for solving the demixing problem with a convex program of the form~\eqref{eq:demix-solve}.
+To that end, we use randomness to model the favorable case where the two structures do not interact with each other.
+More precisely, we choose the matrix $\mtx{U}$ to be a random orthogonal basis.
 Under this assumption, Theorem~\ref{thm:kinematic} delivers a sharp transition in the performance of the optimization problem~\eqref{eq:demix-solve}.